Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 node is called "For Sale.docx".

-Note that if you want to preserve `this` context within the evaluator function then the property should be declared as a lambda function:
+Note that if you want to preserve `this` context within the evaluator function then you should declare it as a lambda function:

 ```ts
 funcName = (parameters): boolean => {